backtrace-labs/backtrace-morgue/README.md

 ### Managing alerts

-Managing alerts requires an universe and a project to be specified.
+Managing alerts requires both a universe and a project to be specified.
-If the universe is not set via config or login, specify it by `--universe`.
+If universe or project are not set via config or login, specify them with `--universe` and `--project`.
-Specify the project using `--project`.

 #### List alerts